Ahsan Malik: Defence of Kamalpur

-Sukhwant Singh stated, 'He had put up a courageous stand … and surrendered after holding a brigade of besiegers for 21 days … Sam Manekshaw sent a personal congratulatory message to Malik commending his defiant stand.' and wrote 'Militarily his performance was excellent'.
+Sukhwant Singh stated, 'He had put up a courageous stand ... and surrendered after holding a brigade of besiegers for 21 days .Sam Manekshaw sent a personal congratulatory message to Malik commending his defiant stand.'
+Singh also wrote 'Militarily his performance was excellent'.

 Maj.
 Gen. Gurbux Singh decided to meet Malik personally but, while being driven towards Kamalpur by Kler, their jeep went over a mine, and he was badly wounded.

 When Capt.
-Malik's force was taken in, it was found that his company was nearly out of ammunition, barring a few hand grenades and a few bullets each.
-They were ready to fling themselves on the enemy with daggers and bayonets if it came to that, until they realised that the piece of territory they were defending was already a different country.
+Malik's force was recalled, it was found that his company was nearly out of ammunition, barring a few hand grenades and a few bullets each.
+They were ready to continue the battle with daggers and bayonets until they realized that the piece of territory they were defending was already in a different country.

-When he returned to Pakistan, he was decorated with a Sitara-e-Jurrat which is the third highest military award in Pakistan.
+When he returned to Pakistan, he was decorated with a Sitara-e-Jurrat, which is the third-highest military award in Pakistan.
 Later on, Field Marshal Sam Manekshaw, Chief of Army Staff of the Indian Army at the time, acknowledged the bravery of Malik's men in a letter written to his Pakistani counterpart.
-He even wrote a personal letter to Malik.